Wednesday September 17, 2014

 - Managing Safety in the Backcountry: (2 hours) This course covers how to manage safety in outdoor settings.

-- Leadership & Group Dynamics Workshop: (6 hours) This course focuses on the basic leadership skills including the setting group goals, listening and communication skills, situational leadership, conflict resolution, and the stages of group development.
+- Leadership & Group Dynamics Workshop Part 2: (6 hours) This course focuses on the basic leadership skills including the setting group goals, listening and communication skills, situational leadership, conflict resolution, and the stages of group development.

 - Leave No Trace Awareness Course: (2 hours) This course focuses on the seven principles of Leave No Trace backcountry camping and how to teach them to participants.This is a NEW requirement as of spring 2012.

-- Leader Training Course: (10 hours) Leading a group on a backcountry trip requires extensive training in wilderness camping skills.
-The Leader Training Course (LTC) is designed to teach all the wilderness skills necessary to lead multi-day backpacking trips.
+- Technical Skills Course: (10 hours) Leading a group on a backcountry trip requires extensive training in outdoor camping skills.
+The Technical Skills course is designed to teach all the wilderness skills necessary to lead multi-day backpacking trips.
 The course meets one evening a week and includes workshops on route planning, equipment preparation, wilderness travel techniques, map and compass, outdoor cooking, and minimal impact camping.
 Trip participants will learn how to run a wilderness trip by planning all aspects of the trip, including route, food, and equipment.
 Participants are required to attend all classes.
 The text for the course will be the Backpacker's Field Manual, written by Outdoor Action.

 - Leader Training Trip: (6 days) The final part of OA Leader Training is the Leader Training Trip, a 6-day backpacking trip which pulls together all of the skills you have been learning all semester.
 During the trip participants will be Leaders-of-the-day and in charge of the group practicing skills.